remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 Liveness liveness = new Liveness(controlFlow);
 ~~~~

 We can use liveness information to decide what variables we need to assign to registers at each node.
 At function calls we should ensure that any live variables are stored in registers that'll be preserved.
 The assembly instructions inserted before the function call itself will ensure that the parameters will stay in the correct registers.
+Also, if a variable is going to be used in an instruction following a node that variable can't be assigned to the stack!

 ~~~~
 @Control Flow Graph Members@ += final Variable[] variables;
-boolean needsAssigning(Liveness liveness, int variable, int node, int register) {
+boolean needsAssigning(Liveness liveness, int variable, int node, Register r) {
-  boolean isLive = liveness.isLiveAt(variable, node) || varsUsedNext.get(node * variables.length + variable);
+  boolean isLive = liveness.isLiveAt(variable, node) || isVarUsedNext(variable, node);
-  boolean thisRegPreserved = !nodesBeforeFnCalls.get(node) || calleeSavesRegisterIndices.get(register);
+  boolean thisRegPreserved = !nodesBeforeFnCalls.get(node) || calleeSavesRegisterIndices.get(r.ordinal());
+  boolean ifUsedNotOnStack = !(isVarUsedNext(node, variable) && r == Register.THESTACK);
-  return isLive && thisRegPreserved;
+  return isLive && thisRegPreserved && ifUsedNotOnStack;
 }
 @Store Number Of Variables@ += this.variables = variables;
 @Other Helpers@ +=
 private static final BitSet calleeSavesRegisterIndices = new BitSet();
 static {
-  for(Register r : calleeSavesRegisters)
+  for(Register r : Register.CALLEE_SAVES)
-    calleeSavesRegisterIndices.set(indexOf(gpRegisters, r));
+    calleeSavesRegisterIndices.set(r.ordinal());
-  calleeSavesRegisterIndices.set(gpRegisters.length); // the stack's saved too!
+  calleeSavesRegisterIndices.set(Register.THESTACK.ordinal()); // the stack's saved too!
 }
 ~~~~